-Several months ago, I remember someone saying that “there are people that criticize the association, yet the same people that criticize the association do nothing.”
+Several months ago, I remember someone saying that “there are people who criticize the association, yet the same people who criticize the association do nothing.”
 I am a type of person that likes to see effective change that benefits the deputies and I have shared ideas with association presidents past and present.
 I have been attending many of the general membership meeting this year and I am officially and proudly a shop steward.
 I want to share a way with you, that other associations frequently use to get more.

 The Secret to Effecting Change:

 In February, I researched which I believe is a valuable tool that should be used to better our wages, retirement, secure our jobs, and add additional jobs to our department.
-This tool other agencies have used to there advantage.
+This tool other agencies have used to their advantage.
 The tool I am referring to is using ballot initiatives.
-I placed this idea on the February asociation general membership meeting agenda and gave a presentation on the subject at the meeting.
+I placed this idea on the February association general membership meeting agenda and gave a presentation on the subject at the meeting.
 This same tool SFPOA/PD had used it approximately 157 times, and SFFFA/FD had used it approximately 140 times.
 We SFDSA/SD, however, have used this tool 15 times.

 At the general membership meeting on February 9th, I spoke about how this idea came about from a simple conversation with other association members at SFGH.
 We had grand ideas in our conversation from City College Campus Police take over, Park Ranger take over, getting back Station Transfers and more.
 Some of the same ideas that are listed in our Collective Bargaining Agreement under the Law Enforcement Committee but have not come to fruition.
 These ideas that have stalemated over the years, can be implemented by being voted in by the people of San Francisco.